tyse-2001/fis_fastapi_repo/README.md

   - Add a button that redirects to the search page
   - Table that displays the information of the scan results
 - Implement logic to stop update of database if there is already a relevant entry
+- Implement scrolling to the table body only, with header in place

 ## In-progress tasks:
 - Using sqlmap to scan web application to check for vulnerabilities about sql injection.
-- (New) Implement scrolling to the table body only, with header in place
 - (New) Improve the overall look of the site